liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. crave attention
 1. release one's emotions
 1. increase protein intake
-1. equipped with the insights mentioned above
 1. consist of; composed of; comprised of
 1. give oneself up; yield oneself  to
-1. water purifier
 1. a coherent view of the natural world
 1. passion and commitment
 1. formulate a sentence in my mind